gopheracademy/gopheracademy-web/content/advent-2019/directional-channels.md

 readOnly = biDirectional
 ```

 `readOnly` now shares the same underlying channel, as `biDirectional`, but it cannot be written to *or* closed.
-Most crucially, this distinction is part of its *type*, which means these restrictions can be enforced at *compile time*:
+Most crucially, this distinction is part of its *type*, which means these restrictions can be enforced at *compile time*.

 ```go
 go func() {